Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about hemophilia sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Todd Gersten, M.D. is a hematologist-oncologist at the Florida Cancer Specialists & Research Institute in Wellington, Florida.
 Review provided by VeriMed Healthcare Network.
-Learn more about him here
+Learn more about him here.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
-Learn more about her here
+Learn more about her here.

 Recent Articles